Tips from Industry Experts + 10 Questions You Should Ask

-Questions to Ask Potential Tech Vendors
+Questions to Ask Potential Brewery Software Vendors

 “How will your software help achieve our goals?
-Make sure the software you select will help you fulfill your company mission and crush your goals.”– Josh McKinney, Ekos
+Make sure the brewery software you select will help you fulfill your company mission and crush your goals.”– Josh McKinney, Ekos

 “What does an ideal relationship between us look like?
 What can we expect from your side?
 What do you expect from us?”– John Kelley, Craftpeak